neon-coder/neon-coder/README.md

 - a = "respect"
 - b = "it"
 - print("I don't give " + a + " and I don't need " + b + " too")
--  people who don't know this can also run in a code runner
+-  people who don't know this can also run it in a code runner

 ### My profile views -
 ![](https://komarev.com/ghpvc/?username=your-github-username&color=red)